-Identified Staff with variable pay of more than €50,000 thousand per year deter 50% of the over 4 years.
-Both deferred and cash payments are subject to retention to actions that have entailed unauthorized risk for the company.
+Identified Staff with variable pay of more than €50,000 thousand per year defer at least 40% of the amount over 4 years.
+Both deferred and cash payments are subject to retention or refund clauses in relation to actions that have entailed unauthorized risk for the company.

-Disclosure of criteria for measuring the performance on which entitle ment to or variable remuneration components are based
+Disclosure of criteria for measuring the performance on which entitlement to shares, options or variable remuneration components are based